-- 10.1) When a student enrols onto a full time programme at Boston College, they are committing to completing that programme of study.
-Appropriate advice and guidance will have been provided to the student to enable them to make an appropriate decision to enrol with the College.
-Further support will be provided by the College to ensure that the student succeeds and completes their chosen course. - 10.2) The College endeavours to maximise staff utilisation in order for it to operate efficiently and this is achieved by maximising class sizes. - 10.3) When a student withdraws from one of its courses this puts at risk the College's operating efficiency and as such it is essential that the income generated from a student's place on the course is not lost.
-Therefore the College will pursue all fees associated with that student where possible. - 10.4) Therefore, if a student withdraws from a course then all outstanding fees will be chased.
-This may result in the student's future credit score being negatively impacted upon, should the fees remain outstanding. - 10.5) Refunds can only be given in the following circumstance: - 10.5.1) Withdrawal from a course is supported by valid medical evidence. - 10.5.2) Course Cancellation: If the College cancels the course, the College will refund the course fee and there will be no administration charge applied. - 10.6) Once confirmation of a course cancellation has been received students can claim a full refund except in the following cases: - 10.6.1) Where an alternative course has been offered and accepted by the student, fees paid will be transferred to the new course.
-Overpaid fees will be refunded at the time of course transfer. - 10.6.2) Where a student has taken a loan from the Student Loan Company the SLC will clawback any appropriate fees. - 10.7) Costs that have been incurred by the College in enrolling a student, e.g. Administration costs, exam fees, registration fees and purchased materials cannot be reclaimed by the student, even if they withdraw from the course prior to the start, unless the course is cancelled by the College. - 10.8) If a student transfers course, the student will need to sign to confirm their transfer.
-Where there is a subsequent additional cost, a discussion must take place with the student and Boston College staff to confirm payment methods.
+When a learner enrols onto a full time programme at Boston College, they are committing to completing that programme of study.
+Appropriate advice and guidance will have been provided to the learner to enable them to make an appropriate decision to enrol with the College.
+Further support will be provided by the College to ensure that the learner succeeds and completes their chosen course.

+The College endeavours to maximise staff utilisation in order for it to operate efficiently and this is achieved by maximising class sizes.

+When a learner withdraws from one of their courses this could affect the College's operating efficiency and as such it is essential that the income generated from a learner's place on the course is not lost.
+Therefore, the College will pursue all fees associated with that learner where possible.

+Therefore, if a learner withdraws from a course then all outstanding fees will be chased.
+This may result in the learner's future credit score being negatively impacted upon, should the fees remain outstanding.

+Refunds can only be given in the following circumstance:

+Withdrawal from a course is supported by valid medical evidence, showing a change in circumstance that resulted in the learner being unable to complete the course.

+Course Cancellation: If the College cancels the course, the College will refund the course fee and there will be no administration charge applied.

+Once confirmation of a course cancellation has been received learners can claim a full refund except in the following cases:

+Where an alternative course has been offered and accepted by the learner, fees paid will be transferred to the new course.
+Overpaid fees will be refunded at the time of course transfer.

+Where a learner has taken a loan from the Student Loan Company the SLC will clawback any appropriate fees.

+Costs that have been incurred by the College in enrolling a learner, e.g. Administration costs, exam fees, registration fees and purchased materials cannot be reclaimed by the learner, even if they withdraw from the course, unless the course is cancelled by the College.

+If a learner transfers course, the learner will need to sign to confirm their transfer.
+Where there is a subsequent additional cost, a discussion must take place with the learner and Boston College staff to confirm payment methods.
 Once this has been confirmed they can be enrolled onto the new course.
-Where there is a reduction in course costs then a refund of these costs may take place. - 10.9) Beyond this rule, all refund requests may be reviewed on an individual basis, after the student has discussed the circumstances regarding the withdrawal from the course with the relevant Curriculum Leader, if withdrawal from the course is appropriate: - 10.9.1) A refund request form must be completed and signed by the student.
+Where there is a reduction in course costs then a refund of these costs may take place.

+Beyond this rule, all refund requests may be reviewed on an individual basis, after the learner has discussed the circumstances regarding the withdrawal from the course with the relevant Curriculum Leader, if withdrawal from the course is appropriate:

+A refund request form must be completed and signed by the learner.

-- 10.9.2) Refund forms must be supported by an Assistant Principal in writing and submitted, along with any evidence, to the Registry and Data Manager for review.
-If approved by the Vice Principal Finance and Corporate Services the refund will be processed by the Finance Office in line with the following criteria. - The college may refund a percentage or fixed sum of fees charged as part of any college incentive initiative. - Any refund will take into account the length of time the student has been on their chosen programme. - 10.10) It is the student's responsibility to ensure that they follow the correct process for withdrawal.
+Refund forms must be supported by an Assistant Principal in writing and submitted, along with any evidence, to the Registry and Data Manager for review.
+If approved by the Vice Principal Finance and Corporate Services the refund will be processed by the Finance Office.

+It is the learner's responsibility to ensure that they follow the correct process for withdrawal.